-In March 2018, POLITICO launched the inaugural AI Summit, the first global leadership gathering in Brussels entirely dedicated to issues at the intersection of innovation and governance, and the launching point for solutions-driven conversations between policymakers, scientists, innovators, industry representatives, startups and academics.
-Since then POLITICO has advanced the conversation about governance of new technologies both in Europe and the US through an AI & Governance newsletter, a series of stand-alone POLITICO AI roundtables in London, Paris and Berlin and an American edition in Washington, DC.
-And the Summit will be back in Brussels on March 18-19, 2019
+Since the launch of our inaugural AI Summit in March 2018, POLITICO has advanced the conversation about governance of new technologies both in Europe and the US through an AI & Governance newsletter, a series of stand-alone POLITICO AI roundtables in London, Paris and Berlin and an American edition in Washington, DC.